 - What are the possible reasons for failure to pass QC?

 - Samples fail quality control for a variety of reasons, most of which depend on the sample type or how the sample is handled after collection.
 The longer a sample sits without being processed, the more likely the DNA/RNA will degrade.
 Also, some sample types are more susceptible to fail QC than others.
 Samples with typically low cell concentrations (mainly urine, CSF, and joint fluid) fail quality control simply because there is not enough genetic material present.
 PCR is a DNA test, if there is little or no DNA present in the sample then the testing is unreliable.
-While nasal swabs and feces rarely fail quality control, the most common reason is due to particulate contamination –excess soil or dirt which typically leads to inhibition of fluorescence during the PCR process.
+While nasal swabs and feces rarely fail quality control, the most common reason is due to particulate contamination –excess soil/dirt/organic material (grass) which typically leads to inhibition of fluorescence during the PCR process.